mikepenz/release-changelog-builder-action/README.md

 ### PR Template placeholders

-Table of supported placeholders allowed to be used in the `pr_template` configuration.
+Table of supported placeholders allowed to be used in the `pr_template` configuration, which will be included in the release notes / changelog.

 | **Placeholder**  | **Description**                                             |
 |------------------|-------------------------------------------------------------|